 Since the beginning of the pandemic in 2020, households in the UK have brought 3.2 million pets into their life.
 Although many people will be able to work from home indefinitely or at least more flexibly, not everybody will be able to do it permanently.
 RCSPA is already flagging that some pets might have difficulty adjusting to being alone after being used to having a human in the home all the time.

-Behavioural Problems Is your dog aggressive for no apparent reason towards other dogs or visitors or children?
+Is your dog aggressive for no apparent reason towards other dogs or visitors, or children?
 Surprise.
 There will always be a reason.
 With the help of your vet or a behavioural trainer, you can try to find the trigger and underlying cause of your dog's aggression.

-Short-term try to find the trigger yourself.
-For example, is your dog only aggressive if someone walks past them during feeding time?
-Implement a safety plan like feeding them separately in another room.
-This will not fix the underlying issue, however, it will give you time to implement a long-term plan with a professional.
+Short-term, try to find the trigger yourself.
+For example, is your dog only aggressive if someone walks past during feeding time?
+Then, implement a safety plan like feeding them separately in another room.
+This will not fix the underlying issue; however, it will allow you to implement a long-term project with a professional.

-Unforeseen Vet bills Before giving up your furry friend because of expensive vet bills, do some research.
+Do some research before giving up your furry friend because of expensive vet bills.
 Some branches may be able to help if you're receiving low-income benefits and could qualify for financial assistance from charities like animal shelters or local organisations that assist pets in need!

 You should also consider pet insurance as an essential part of responsible ownership which covers future unexpected expenses such as emergency medical care when visiting veterinarians.

 It's understandable if you have personal reasons for giving up your dog.
-If all of the above options are not suitable, here are some ways to rehome your dog in the event of unforeseen circumstances.
+However, if all of the above options are unsuitable, here are some ways to rehome your dog in unforeseen circumstances.

-Charity or rescue center Contact a charity or rescue center to give up your dog.
-They will listen to your reasons without judgment but would like to understand why you need to rehome your dog so be prepared for questions.
-Afterward, there will be an assessment call and an assessment meeting with your dog.
+Contact a charity or rescue centre to give up your dog.
+They will listen to your reasons without judgment but would like to understand why you need to rehome your dog, so be prepared for questions.
+Afterwards, there will be an assessment call and an assessment meeting with your dog.

-Remember to bring the veterinary history, vaccination certificates, and microchip details as well as your dogs favourites toys or blankets.
+Remember to bring the veterinary history, vaccination certificates, microchip details, and your dog's favourite toys or blankets.
 They will assess how they behave with other dogs in the kennel or on a walk.

-It's very likely, that a decision will take some time and be prepared that you might have to wait for a few weeks.
+A decision will likely take some time, and be prepared that you might have to wait for a few weeks.
 Also, be aware that once your dog has found a new home, its location will not be disclosed to you.

-Changing your mind after you have given them over to the charity or rescue center can also be problematic.
-A legal document is signed, making the charity or rescue center the official owner of your dog.
-From then on they will act in the best interest of the pet.
+Changing your mind after giving them to the charity or rescue centre can also be problematic.
+First, a legal document is signed, making the charity or rescue centre the official owner of your dog.
+From then on, they will act in the pet's best interest.

 There is no one answer to rehoming a pet.
 Do what feels best for you and your furry friend.
-Take time to make the decision, as it will be life-changing for both of you.
+Take time to decide, as it will be life-changing for both of you.
 Remember that there are people who care out there and want to help rehome your dog.
 Reach out if you feel like you can't do it by yourself.

 By following the above steps, you'll be able to rehome your dog safely and responsibly.
 It's important to remember that this is not your fault and that rehoming your dog should not reflect poorly on you as an owner.
-Circumstances can happen beyond our control and it's important to do what's best for the animal.
+Circumstances can happen beyond our control, and it's essential to do what's best for the animal.

 Please see below charities that might be able to rehome your dog: